BRV12G/timesheet-management/README.md

 ## Tasks to be achived
 1. add a view password button
-2. add pop up showing succefully logged in
+2. add pop up showing succefully logged in and loading
 3. functionality for edit- delete button
 5. add data properly
 6. unit tests
 7. add a nice loader
 8. if no entries in the timesheet than show atleast add buttons with dates.
+9. make reusable components